 Brian Block is a filmmaker and musician living in New York City.
 Over the last ten years he has worked in film programming, distribution, and restoration.

-Andy is the film archivist at the Indiana University Libraries Moving Image Archive.
+Andy is the curator of film and media at the Washington University Libraries in St. Louis.
 He also is a PhD candidate at IU working on a dissertation on private film collecting as a non-institutional form of preservation.